Juan José Cáceres

-Juan José Cáceres (born 1 June 2000) is an Argentine professional footballer who plays as a right-back for Racing Club.
+Juan José Cáceres (born 1 June 2000) is a professional footballer who plays as a right-back for Russian Premier League club Dynamo Moscow.
+Born in Argentina, he plays for the Paraguay national team.

 Career

 Cáceres spent eight years in the youth system of Boca Juniors, prior to departing to join Racing Club's academy at the start of 2017.
 In his second year, Cáceres was involved in a training ground fight with Ricardo Centurión.
 His breakthrough into the Racing first-team occurred in 2020, with the right-back initially appearing as an unused substitute for a Primera División draw with Colón on 14 February.
 Cáceres' senior debut soon arrived in the succeeding November, as he featured for the second half of a home defeat to Arsenal de Sarandí.

+On 19 February 2025, Cáceres signed a contract until the end of 2029 with Russian club Dynamo Moscow, joining his compatriots Fabián Balbuena and Roberto Fernández in Dynamo's defense.

 Personal life

 Cáceres is of Paraguayan descent.
 In August 2020, it was revealed that he had tested positive for COVID-19 amid the pandemic; he was asymptomatic.